-Some medical and behavioral health services may need Prior Authorization.
-Prior Authorization means your doctor has asked permission for you to get a special service or referral.
+Some medical and behavioral health services may need prior authorization.
+Prior authorization means your provider has asked permission for you to get a special service or referral.
 We must approve these requests before the delivery of services.
 For example, non-emergency hospital admissions or others such as:

-- · Behavioral health inpatient facility;

-- · Behavioral health residential facility;

-- · Home Care Training to Home Care Clients (HCTC);

-- Psychological and neuropsychological testing;
+- \cdot Behavioral health inpatient facility. - \cdot Behavioral health residential facility. - Adult behavioral health therapeutic home (ABHTH). - Psychological and neuropsychological testing.

-- Electroconvulsive Therapy (ECT);
+- Electroconvulsive Therapy (ECT).

-- · Non-emergency out of network services / treatments;
+- Non-emergency out of network services / treatments.

-- · Some medications check the list of approved medications (formulary);
+- Some medications (check the list of approved medications or formulary).

-- · MRI, MRA, PET scans;
+- MRI, MRA, PET scans.

-- · Special lab work or genetics;
+- Special lab work or genetics.

-- Surgeries (pre-scheduled);
+- Surgeries (pre-scheduled).

-- · Dialysis;
+- Dialysis.

-- Some outpatient procedures and surgeries;
+- Some outpatient procedures and surgeries.

-- · Transplants; and
+- Transplants.

-- · Bio pharmacy (Buy and Bill).
+- Bio pharmacy (Buy and Bill).

-If they do, your provider will arrange for authorization for these services.
+If you need any of these services, your provider will arrange for prior authorization.
 We must review these authorization requests before you can get the service.